-As you may already know, there’s a large variety of the types of ports that are found on your computer (unless you’re using a new Macbook, then it’s just USB type C ports.)
+As you may already know, there’s a large variety of ports found on your computer.
 Each of these has a slightly different shape, so getting inside and dislodging the dirt can present a challenge to the uninitiated.

 Fortunately, if you’ve followed the other steps, you’ll already have compressed air on hand.
-Just like with the keyboard, compressed air will clear out dirt and debris without actually touching the contacts found inside your ports, making it perfectly safe to use!
+Like with the keyboard, compressed air will clear out dirt and debris without touching the contacts found inside your ports, making it perfectly safe to use!

 This safety depends on the way you use the air.
 The instructions on your can will likely detail this, but it is worth mentioning compressed air tends to be very very cold upon leaving the can.
 Blasting the air too close to any given surface will result in a layer of frost appearing temporarily.

 This is why most brands of compressed air include a straw to direct the airflow, but not all of them do.
-To clean your ports as safely as possible, just make sure to leave some space between the port and the nozzle (or end of the straw) and push the trigger gently for more control.
+To clean your ports as safely as possible, leave some space between the port and the nozzle (or end of the straw) and push the trigger gently for more control.

 6. Check your camera and microphone

 But many of us have privacy and security concerns.
-These concerns aren’t lost on industry titans like Mark Zuckerberg, just tap or click here to see what he does about it.
-Zuckerberg understand bad actors can use laptop cameras for spying.
+These concerns aren’t lost on industry titans like Mark Zuckerberg.
+He uses a Post-It Note to cover the camera on his computer.
+Zuckerberg understands bad actors can use laptop cameras for spying.

-There’s nothing wrong with leaving your microphone and camera exposed, but for extra peace of mind, simply cover them up.
+There’s nothing wrong with leaving your microphone and camera exposed, but cover them up for extra peace of mind.
 Buy a sticker that’s an appropriate size to fill up the entire width of the camera lens.
-Three-dimensional stickers are highly recommended, as they’re easy to pop off in the event you change your mind.
+Three-dimensional stickers are highly recommended, as they’re easy to pop off if you change your mind.

 7. Update your software and firmware

-Even older or outdated operating systems tend to get these kinds of updates, so if you decide to skip on “feature releases,” still make time for your patches.
+Even older or outdated operating systems tend to get these updates, so if you decide to skip “feature releases,” still make time for your patches.
 It’s critical.

-To update on Windows 10, simply click the Windows icon in the bottom left corner of the desktop, click Settings and click Update & Security.
-In this menu, you’ll see the latest updates and patches available for your system.
+To update on Windows 10, click the Windows icon in the bottom left corner of the desktop, click Settings and click Update & Security.
+You’ll see the latest updates and patches available for your system in this menu.

 Keep your system current with updates, and you’ll notice a lot less trouble with your system over time.
-In fact, it’s one of the strongest defenses against common security exploits, and staying regular can help you stop emerging threats from affecting your system.
+It’s one of the most robust defenses against common security exploits, and staying regular can help you stop emerging threats from affecting your system.